Adaptive Kernel Selection for Stein Variational Gradient Descent: Introduction

 \subsection{Contributions.}

+In this work, we address the fundamental research question of whether SVGD, without any architectural or algorithmic enhancements, can achieve competitive performance when equipped with a principled and adaptively chosen kernel.
+By isolating kernel selection from other modifications found in SVGD variants, we aim to rigorously understand the extent to which kernel choice alone governs the effectiveness of SVGD and how far adaptive kernel learning can push the capabilities of the original method.

 Our main contributions are as follows. \begin{enumerate} \item[(i)] {\bf Adaptive Kernel Selection Method.} We propose a novel method that dynamically updates the kernel parameters by maximizing the KSD during SVGD inference.
 In contrast to the commonly used median heuristic, which relies on a single scalar bandwidth, our approach allows for the optimization of multiple continuous kernel parameters, enabling greater flexibility and adaptivity during SVGD updates. \item[(ii)] {\bf Theoretical Analysis.} We provide theoretical motivation by analyzing our algorithm in the discrete-time mean-field setting, extending existing convergence results for SVGD with fixed kernels.
-Specifically, we show that the supremum of the KSD over a parameterized kernel class converges to zero as the particle distribution approaches the target. \item[(iii)] {\bf Empirical Validation.} Through numerical experiments, we demonstrate that our adaptive kernel selection consistently outperforms the median heuristic and helps alleviate variance collapse. \end{enumerate}
+Specifically, we show that the supremum of the KSD over a parameterized kernel class converges to zero as the particle distribution approaches the target.
+Assuming a Stein logarithmic Sobolev inequality we further derive iteration complexity in the mean-field limit. \item[(iii)] {\bf Empirical Validation.} Through numerical experiments, we demonstrate that our adaptive kernel selection consistently outperforms the median heuristic and helps alleviate variance collapse. \end{enumerate}